Trump says he intends to dissolve charitable foundation - Nigeria Today

 “However, to avoid even the appearance of any conflict with my role as president I have decided to continue to pursue my strong interest in philanthropy in other ways.”

-His children have also come under the spotlight for their charitable enterprises.
+His children, too, have come under the spotlight for their charitable enterprises.

 Trump’s transition team this week denied a report that his sons were seeking donations of up to $1 million in exchange for possible post-inauguration access.